cosmos/developer-portal/hands-on-exercise/1-native/4-add-message.md

 * Check that the `index` is not already taken.
 * Create a new board with the game rules.
-* If valid, store the game into storage.
+* If valid, put the game into storage.

 ```go [keeper/msg_server.go]
 package keeper